Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Model

 By a unitary treatment $\hat{H}'=\hat{U}\hat{H}\hat{U}^{{\dag}}-i\hat{U}\frac{\partial}{\partial t}\hat{U}^{{\dag}}$ with $\hat{U}=\exp({i\sum_l lBt\hat{n}_l})$~\cite{ABuchleitner2003,ARKolovsky2003}, the driven magnon Hamiltonian in the rotating frame is given as,

-Different from the three-color modulation in the Fermi-Hubbard model~\cite{LCardarelli2016}, our driven magnon model~\eqref{drivenmagnonmodel} only involves the commensurable dual frequencies.
-If we impose periodic boundary condition, Hamiltonian~\eqref{drivenmagnonmodel} preserves translational invariance, which is slightly different from Hamiltonian~\eqref{originalspinchain} at the boundary.
-We only consider the bulk properties where the tiny difference between Hamiltonian~\eqref{originalspinchain} and \eqref{drivenmagnonmodel} takes no effect.
-For convenience, we focus on Hamiltonian~\eqref{drivenmagnonmodel} with periodic boundary condition in the following paper.
-Since $[\hat{H'},\hat{n}]=0$ with $\hat{n}=\sum_l\hat{n}_l$, the total number of magnons is conserved.
-It indicates that subspaces with different numbers of magnons are decoupled.
-For convenience, we focus our analysis on the subspace of two-magnon excitation.
-Such a driven two-magnon model can be schematically described in Fig.1(a).
+If we impose periodic boundary condition, Hamiltonian~(\ref{drivenmagnonmodel}) preserves translational invariance, which is slightly different from Hamiltonian~(\ref{originalspinchain}) at the boundary.
+We only consider the bulk properties where the tiny difference between Hamiltonian~(\ref{originalspinchain}) and~(\ref{drivenmagnonmodel}) takes no effect.
+For convenience, we focus on Hamiltonian~(\ref{drivenmagnonmodel}) with periodic boundary condition in the following paper.

+Since $[\hat{H'},\hat{n}]=0$ with $\hat{n}=\sum_l\hat{n}_l$, the total magnon number $\hat{n}$ is conserved.
+This means that subspaces with different magnon numbers are decoupled.
+To take magnon-magnon interaction into account, two-magnon excitation is a fundamental object and gives enlightenment to multi-magnon excitations.
+We aim to manipulate a NNN two-magnon bound state and explore its interplay with original NN bound state from both numerical and analytical perspectives.
+Based upon a two-body ansatz related to center-of-mass and relative position, we concentrate our analysis on the subspace of two-magnon excitations.
+The driven two-magnon model is schematically shown in figure~\ref{fig:1}(a).

 In the absence of the gradient magnetic field and periodic driving ($B=J_1=0$), the spin-1/2 $XXZ$ chain occurs a quantum phase transition at $\Delta=J$.
-For the two-magnon system, an isolated bound-state band and a continuum scattering band appear in the energy spectrum for $\Delta>J$.
-While the bound-state band merges into the continuum one for $0<\Delta<J$.
+For the two-magnon system, an isolated bound-state band and a continuum scattering band appear in the energy spectrum for $\Delta>J$, while the bound-state band merges into the continuum one for $0<\Delta<J$.
 After flipping two spins over the ground state with all spins downward, two magnons undergo Bloch oscillations in the presence of the gradient magnetic field~\cite{WLiu2019}.
 Coherent delocalization occurs by introducing the resonant modulation $\omega=B$, which is potentially applied for measuring the magnetic field gradient~\cite{MGTarallo2012,VVIvanov2008}.
 In our paper, we only consider the resonant driven condition, i.e., $\omega=B$, where photon-assisted tunneling resonances may happen~\cite{NTeichmann2009,RMa2011}.